zspringer/NFL_Roster/PlayerService.md

   var playersData = [];

   this.getPlayersByTeam = function(teamName){
-    //return all an array of all players that match the given teamName.
+    //return an array of all players who match the given teamName.
   }

   this.getPlayersByPosition = function(position){
-    //return all an array of all players that match the given position.
+    //return an array of all players who match the given position.
   }
 }
 ```